 Creating an app ID

 Every app must have a unique ID.
 To create your app ID:

 - 1 Click App IDs in the left sidebar.
-The App IDs screen displays. - 2 Click New App ID.
-The Create App ID screen displays.
+The App IDs screen displays. - Click the New icon H. The Registering an App ID screen displays.